 As you shower, the restorative aroma of the essential oils will mix with the steam.
 Inhale the steam as you shower and let your worries go.

 - To reduce anxiety, try adding lemongrass or juniper berry oil.
-This is a great option for waking up in the morning.
+This is an excellent option for waking up in the morning.

-- Add drops of lavender oil to create a soothing and relaxing space to help you de-stress and relax after a long day.
+- Add drops of lavender oil to create a soothing and relaxing space.
+This will help you de-stress and relax after a long day.

 How to Use Eucalyptus in the Shower

-It is a popular trend to hang eucalyptus bundles (fresh green leaves) in the shower.
-While you can do that but if you have eucalyptus essential oil, you can use that instead.
+Hanging eucalyptus bundles (fresh green leaves) in the shower is popular.
+While you can do that, you can also use eucalyptus essential oil instead.

-Eucalyptus is known to ease congestion, reduce inflammation, open up airways, and promote alertness.
-Eucalyptus is a component in many cough suppressants, decongestants and chest rubs.
+Eucalyptus is known to ease congestion, reduce inflammation, open airways, and promote alertness.
+For these reasons, it is a component in many cough suppressants, decongestants, and chest rubs.

 It is important to dilute essential oils before applying them topically.
-Essential oils can cause skin irritation by being applied directly to the skin.
-If using them aromatically, like drops on the shower floor, then there is no need to dilute them.
+Essential oils applied directly to the skin can cause irritation.
+However, diluting them is unnecessary if they are used aromatically, like drops on the shower floor.

 12 Essential Oil Shower Blends

-Of course we have some scent combination recipes for you but here is a great way to get to know specific oils and try out some different essential oil blends with minimal risk and cost.
+Of course, we have some scent combination recipes for you, but this is a great way to learn about specific oils and try out different essential oil blends with minimal risk and cost.
+The possibilities are endless, and the benefits are profound.

-Don't sit on the fence, seriously, if you have been just an essential oil recipe browser, STOP NOW and TAKE ACTION!
+Don't sit on the fence; if you have been just an essential oil recipe browser, STOP NOW and TAKE ACTION!
 You will be so happy you did.

 1. Relaxation: 2 drops Lavender and 2 drops Chamomile